Hikari (Hikaru Utada song): Background and release

 In February 2000, Japanese video game artist Tetsuya Nomura announced the development of an action role-playing video game named Kingdom Hearts.
-According to Nomura, he only had Utada in mind to create the theme song for the video game, so he had contacted them to collaborate; as a result, they accepted his offer.
+According to Nomura, he only had Utada in mind to create the theme song for the video game, so he had contacted them to collaborate; as a result, she accepted his offer.
 In a brief interview with IGN, Nomura further stated; "Her music has moved millions of fans, and I was absolutely thrilled when she agreed to contribute to this project.
 I see her as an icon for young artists and she also proves that music transcends national and language barriers."

-"Hikari" was written and composed by Utada, whilst production was handled by Utada, their father Teruzane Utada, and long-time collaborator Miyake Akira.
+"Hikari" was written and composed by Utada, whilst production was handled by Utada, Teruzane Utada, and long-time collaborator Miyake Akira.
 The song's instrumentation consists of keyboards and programming handled by Kawano Kei, synthesizers from Tsunemi Kazuhide, and an acoustic guitar from Akiyama Hironori.
 The song was recorded by Ugajin Masaaki and mixed by Goh Hotoda in 2001 at Bunkamura Studio, Shibuya, Tokyo.
 It was released as the third single from their fourth studio and third Japanese language album, Deep River (2002).
 Since then, the song has been remastered and re-released twice; the first on April 1, 2004, and the second time on December 9, 2014, for Utada's first greatest hits album Utada Hikaru Single Collection Vol. 1 (2003).

-It was available on a CD single, released in Japan and Taiwan.
+The song was also released in Japan and Taiwan as a CD single.
 Both formats included the original track, a remix each by Russell McNamara (under the alias PlanitB) and Alex Richbough (under the alias Godson), plus the instrumental version.
-The artwork for the CD single's were photographed by Takimoto Mikiya.
+The artwork for the CD singles was photographed by Takimoto Mikiya.
 It has a long-distance shot of Utada in a greyish living room.
 A promotional 12" vinyl was released by EastWorld Records in 2002, and included both the remixed tracks.

 Composition

 Musically, "Hikari" is a pop folk song, as described by staff members from Japanese music magazine CD Journal.
 Square Enix Music's Neo Locke described the song's composition and melody in an extended review: "The acoustic guitar combined with the synth in the background creates a pleasant and gentle harmony that helps bring out Utada's voice."
 A reviewer from OngakuDB.com noted the acoustic guitar as one of the composition's key elements, and described its sound as "melancholy" and a big "impact".
 Similarly, Yeah!
 J-Pop! editor Hiromi Yonemoto noted that the acoustic instrumentation was an "unusual" change in Utada's normal pop musical style.
 Shinko Music's Hiroshi Shinito described "Hikari" as a mid-tempo ballad.

-According to Kano, the editor in chief of Rockin'On Japan, he stated that the lyrical content discusses themes of mystery and daily life actions; he furthered believed that the song's lyrics is an open interpretation, due to its lack of major characteristics and identified philosophy and religion as examples.
+According to Kano, the editor in chief of Rockin'On Japan, he stated that the lyrical content discusses themes of mystery and daily life actions; he furthered believed that the song's lyrics were open to interpretation, due to their lack of major characteristics and identified philosophy and religion as examples.